arkency/posts/posts/2015-04-30-on-my-radar-rethinkdb-plus-react-dot-js-plus-rails.md

 I have a feeling that `react_component()` with `prerender: true` is not very performant but I haven't benchmarked yet.
 It might highly depend on the JS engine and the ruby version that you build your app with.
 But that's my gut feeling for now.
-I want to trully benchmark one day.
+I want to truly benchmark one day.

 The RethinkDB query from our Live Controller is blocking and taking one thread out of the puma's pool.
 This can lead to thread pool exhaustion if too many people are